mezzio/mezzio-swoole/docs/book/v2/static-resources.md

 }
 ```

-When the template renders, the client will request `/awesome-home/style.css`, which the StaticResourceHandler will now retrieve from the `templates/home` folder of the module.
+When the template renders, the client will request `/awesome-home/style.css`, which the `StaticMappedResourceHandler` will now retrieve from the `templates/home/` folder of the module.

 `Mezzio\Swoole\StaticMappedResourceHandler` uses the `Mezzio\Swoole\StaticResourceHandler\FileLocationRepository` (which implements `Mezzio\Swoole\StaticResourceHandler\FileLocationRepositoryInterface`) to maintain an association of URI prefixes with file directories.
-If you require using a
-file location that requires authentication, decompression, etc. you can override the default functionality by creating your own implementation of
+If you require using a file location that requires authentication, decompression, etc. you can override the default functionality by creating your own implementation of `Mezzio\Swoole\StaticResourceHandler\FileLocationRepositoryInterface`.
-`Mezzio\Swoole\StaticResourceHandler\FileLocationRepositoryInterface`.